Think all bacteria is bad? Think again! Discover how healthy gut bacteria is essential for keeping thing in balance and feeling your best each day.

 As for the healthy, good-for-you gut flora, you’re probably aware of the usual suspects: Lactobacillus Acidophilus and Bifidobacteria.
 The key to a balanced gut, however, is our diet—and a healthy diet is the answer to feeling our best.

 Every single day we are feeding the microorganisms inside our intestines by way of the food choices we make.
 What we consume determines the population inside our guts.
-So it begs the question: Are you feeding the bacteria to promote a healthy or unhealthy gut?
+So it begs the question: Are you feeding your gut bacteria to promote a healthy or unhealthy gut?

 The Solution to a Balanced Gut